Effect of World War I on children in the United States: Technology

-Impact on education
+educatoin

 Even though the United States was only involved in World War I for a short period of time, the government created several programs to help support education such as the Committee of Public Information (CPI), the National Education Association (NEA), and the Cardinal Principles of Secondary Education, all of which promoted nationalist movements and changes to education.
 Woodrow Wilson and the United States government, through these programs, funded a series of pamphlets, posters, bulletins, and speeches, which promoted strong nationalism and anti-German sentiments.
 These pamphlets also focused on a new movement of social efficacy, which strongly favored students growing as people and becoming involved, patriotic citizens.
 Another main goal of these educational programs was a move away from state education systems and toward a nationalized system of education, which would keep curriculums similar and promote a unified nation among students.
-For example, the national government changed textbooks to portray the American Revolution in a way that didn't make Britain appear malevolent.
+For example, the national government changed textbooks to portray the American Revolution in a way that did not make Britain appear malevolent.
 This was important because the United States allied with Great Britain.
-These programs also promoted things like volunteering with federal organizations such as the Reserve Officers' Training Corps (ROTC) and buying War Bonds to support the government.
+These programs also promoted things like volunteering with federal organizations such as the Reserve Officers' Training Corps (ROTC) and buying war bonds to support the government.